1998–99 Blackburn Rovers F.C. season

-The 1998–99 season was Blackburn Rovers' seventh season in the Premier League, and their seventh consecutive season in the top division of English football.
+The 1998–99 season was Blackburn Rovers' seventh season in the FA Premier League, and their seventh consecutive season in the top division of English football.

 Season summary

-Four years earlier, Blackburn Rovers were Premiership champions.
+Four years earlier, Blackburn Rovers were FA Premier League champions.
 Just one year earlier, they had qualified for the UEFA Cup.
 They were among some people's outsiders for a title challenge.

 But it all went wrong for Rovers, who were soon in the depth of a relegation battle.
 Manager Roy Hodgson paid with his job in November.
 Manchester United assistant Brian Kidd was named as his replacement, but he was unable to steer Rovers to safety and their relegation was confirmed in the penultimate game of the season.
 They were condemned to a place in Division One, but managed to hold on to many key players and approached the new season as most people's favourites for an immediate return to the elite.